 Note: Wording for the standards for 9th grade is very similar.
-To advance the grade level of the standards, simply exchange words analyze and interpret for the words explain and describe.
+To advance the grade level of the standards, simply exchange words analyze and interpret in place of explain and describe.
 The former represents higher level thinking skills on Bloom's Taxonomy.